-- Half termly meetings between the Head teacher/SENCO, and Preschool SENCO. - Weekly meeting with EYFS leader and Preschool SENCO - Termly meeting with the Governor responsible for SEN. - Half termly meetings with all Class Teachers to discuss children on the SEN register and the Inclusion Register and their provision, as well as further meetings and discussion as required. - Half termly update of overview records - Pupil progress meetings - Regular meetings with the Learning Support Assistants and TAs
+- Half termly meetings between the Head teacher/SENCO, and Preschool SENCO. - Termly meeting with the Governor responsible for SEN. - Half termly meetings with all Class Teachers to discuss children on the SEN register and the Inclusion Register and their provision, as well as further meetings and discussion as required. - Half termly update of overview records - Pupil progress meetings - Regular meetings with the Learning Support Assistants and TAs